 Rosalie Amlie Morton

-Rosalie Amlie Morton (BS '28 Home Economics) was ahead of her time when she decided to pursue a college degree.
-Born of Norwegian parents in Binford, North Dakota and orphaned at a young age, Rosalie escaped the poverty and starvation of subsistence level farming when her oldest brother, who was attending Law School, arranged for her to come to Madison.
-While working for the Economics Department she met Walter A. Morton, a teaching assistant completing a doctorate in Economics.
+Rosalie Amlie Morton (1905-1985) (BS 1928 Home Economics) was ahead of her time when she decided to pursue a college degree.
+Born of Norwegian parents in Binford, North Dakota and orphaned at a young age, Rosalie escaped the poverty and starvation of subsistence-level farming when her oldest brother, who was attending law school, arranged for her to come to Madison.
+While working for the Economics Department she met Walter A. Morton (PhD 1927), a teaching assistant completing a doctorate in Economics.
 They married a year after Rosalie completed her degree and Walter had joined the Department of Economics faculty.
-A proud mother of two children, Stephen and Jane, Rosalie was active in local Democratic Party politics and the Audubon Society.
+A proud mother of two children, Stephen (BS 1954; PhD 1962 Chemistry) and Jane (MA 1954 Zoology), Rosalie was active in local Democratic Party politics and the Audubon Society.
 She instilled in her children a love of learning and a deep appreciation for the natural environment.
 In tribute to their mother, Stephen and Jane established two endowments in her honor.
 The Rosalie Amlie Morton Award provides a monetary award to top graduating seniors.
 The Rosalie Amlie Morton Scholarship supports deserving students who, like Rosalie, need financial assistance to fulfill their dream of a UW-Madison degree.

 Jean Alford Myers

-Jean Alford Myers’ (MS’47 Home Economics) husband, Phil Myers, and the couple’s five children joined in a gift to honor Jean through the 100 Women Campaign.
+Jean Alford Myers’ (1921-2013) (MS 1947 Home Economics) husband, Phil Myers (1916-2006) (MS 1945 Mechanical Engineering; PhD 1947), and the couple’s five children joined in a gift to honor Jean through the 100 Women Campaign.
 The couple previously established an endowment enabling Human Ecology graduate students to attend professional conferences.
 Now, the 100 Women gift is one that will be long remembered.
 While raising her children, Jean hosted many holiday parties for her husband’s graduate students, many of them international students unfamiliar with U.S. traditions.
-These students have become extended family and Jean is still in contact with many of them around the globe.
+These students became extended family and throughout her life Jean remained in contact with many of them around the globe.
 She also dedicated much effort to community needs, training to become an emergency medical technician and volunteering for years with the Shorewood Hills Emergency Medical Service.
 She organized the office of the Shorewood Hills Police Department, made costumes for the Madison Ballet Company and helped start the First United Methodist Church food pantry.
 Wherever Jean Alford Myers saw a need, she participated wholeheartedly in a solution.

 Milwaukee native Lorna Nagler (BS 1978 Retailing) vividly recalls when a local retailer visited her UW classroom.
 “That was a lightbulb moment for me, hearing what she did and what retailing is all about.”
 In a similar way, Lorna has been a frequent guest speaker, sharing her own real-life experiences and inspiring the next generation of retailing professionals.